Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Results and discussions

-For $M_{\widetilde{R}_2}=3.0$ and $4.0~\text{TeV}$, shown in Figs.~\ref{fig:combined_significance_3_TeV_MLQ_MN_50} and \ref{fig:combined_significance_4_TeV_MLQ_MN_50}, respectively, the phenomenology changes qualitatively.
-In both cases, single production dominates the sensitivity, and the combined production contours overlap almost entirely with those from single production alone.
-Pair production contributes only for very large values of $Z_{11}$ and remains insensitive to $Y_{12}$.
-In this regime, only indirect constraints are relevant.
-These results highlight the crucial role of single production and underscore the novelty and importance of the same sign dimuon channel in probing heavy sLQs.
+For heavier masses, $M_{\widetilde{R}_2}=3.0$ and $4.0~\text{TeV}$ (Figs.~\ref{fig:combined_significance_3_TeV_MLQ_MN_50} and \ref{fig:combined_significance_4_TeV_MLQ_MN_50}), the phenomenology changes qualitatively.
+The sensitivity is almost entirely driven by single production, with the combined contours overlapping with those from single production.
+Pair production contributes only at very large $Z_{11}$ and remains largely insensitive to $Y_{12}$.
+In this regime, the HL-LHC sensitivity extends well beyond current direct limits, with only indirect constraints remaining relevant.

+Overall, our results demonstrate a clear transition from QCD-dominated pair production at low masses to Yukawa-driven single production at higher masses.
+This interplay significantly enhances the HL-LHC reach and highlights the importance of combining all the relevant production modes.
+In particular, the same-sign dimuon channel provides a powerful and complementary probe of heavy sLQs coupled to Majorana RHNs, enabling access to regions of parameter space that remain unconstrained by existing searches. \\ Note that, among the sLQs that couple to RHNs—$\widetilde{R}_2(\mathbf{3},\mathbf{2},1/6)$, $S_1(\mathbf{\bar{3}},\mathbf{1},1/3)$, and $\bar{S}_1(\mathbf{\bar{3}},\mathbf{1},-2/3)$~\cite{Dorsner:2016wpm}—we have focused on $\widetilde{R}_2$.
+While $S_1$ lacks the doublet's $\widetilde{R}_2^{-1/3}$ state, it reproduces similar contributions analogous to the $\widetilde{R}_2^{+2/3}$ component.
+Conversely, $\bar{S}_1$ lacks $t$-channel $\mu^{\pm}$ exchange in sLQ production as well as contributions to RHN decays such as $N \rightarrow \mu j j$.
+Nevertheless, their overall experimental signatures remain qualitatively similar.
+To capture all relevant production and decay channels within a minimal set of new degrees of freedom, we adopt $\widetilde{R}_2(\mathbf{3}, \mathbf{2}, 1/6)$ as our representative RHN-coupled sLQs.